hasnat/redux-modules/docs/motivation.md

 `redux-modules` was developed to streamline the process of developing React/Redux based client side applications.

-This project sets out to simplify the following:
+This project sets out to simplify `how state transformations are defined` and `how they're expoed` to the view.

-- The number of files generated to create a new reducer
-- The number of files touched to add a new action
-- The fact that behavior must be linked across files via constants
+## Making a better state transformation

 ```
 actions/